 The more efficiently your clearinghouse processes and returns your information, the faster you get paid.
 The faster you get paid, the more payments you can collect.

-That’s why we’ve come up with the five essential qualities to look for in your next clearinghouse.
+In this article, we’ll explore the five essential qualities to look for in choosing your next claims clearinghouse.

 1. Knowledgeable, prompt client support

 You need a clearinghouse that allows you to log inquiries 24/7 and delivers timely responses.
 Waiting multiple days for an issue to be resolved creates payment delays and unnecessary costs.